-Property prices demanding higher deposit and tighter monetary policy settings have caused Kiwis to rent for longer, entering the property market later in life.
-In a city where average value exceeds $1 million where can first home buyers find value?
+Record-breaking property prices demanding higher deposit requirements and tighter monetary policy settings have caused Kiwis to rent for longer, entering the property market later in life.
+So, in a city where the average value exceeds $1 million – Bayleys asks where first home buyers can find value?

 It’s no secret, first home buyers have borne the brunt of rising asset prices and a fragile employment landscape following a pandemic-related disruption.